paulsinclair51/briteTest/docs/md/Guide.md

 This document is intended for user and contributors who need guidance on using briteTest including concepts and a quick start example.
-This also serves as the README.md for briteTest.
+This also serves as the `/README.md` for briteTest.

-briteTest provides a Runner API and a Test API, each implemented with a single .h / .c pair with no external dependencies and requiring only a POSIX.1‑2001 environment and a C99‑compliant compiler.
+briteTest provides a Runner API and a Test API, each implemented with a single `.h` / `.c` pair with no external dependencies and requiring only a POSIX.1‑2001 environment and a C99‑compliant compiler.

-For a list of other documents and the repository layout, see the Documentation Guide (`Documentation_Guide.md`).
+For a list of other documents and the repository layout, see the Documentation Guide.

-For a glossary of terms, see the Glossary Reference (`Glossary_Reference.md`).
+For a glossary of terms, see the Glossary Reference.

-A printer-friendly PDF file for this document is available in `docs/pdf/`.
+A printer-friendly PDF file for this document is available in `/docs/pdf/`.

 <details>
 <summary>&nbsp;&nbsp;&nbsp;&nbsp;Document Version History</summary>